kavya-310/book-review-platform/README.md

 email: boddukavya49@gmail.com

-Notes:
+## Notes

-.Protected routes using JWT and middleware
+- Protected routes using JWT and middleware
-.Rating is strictly validated between 1 and 5
+- Rating is strictly validated between 1 and 5
-.UI is kept simple for better usability
+- UI is kept simple for better usability
-.Book Deletion is only allowed for the user who added it
+- Book deletion is only allowed by the user who added it

 ## AI Usage Disclosure
 This project was built with significant assistance from AI tools (such as ChatGPT) for code structure, implementation guidance, and debugging.
 However, I took the time to understand how each part of the code works, made customizations, and ensured the application logic aligns with the requirements.
 The final product reflects both AI support and my learning process.